thekvx/technical-growth/information-technology/readme.md

 # 💻 Information Technology

 Information Technology provides the foundation that my cybersecurity studies are built upon.
 Before systems can be secured, they first need to be understood.
-My goal isn't to become an expert in every area of IT, but to build a solid understanding of the technologies that support modern cybersecurity.
+My goal isn't to become an expert in every area of IT, but to build a solid understanding of the technologies, tools, and support skills that modern cybersecurity depends on.

 This section documents the topics I've studied, the skills I've practiced, and the projects I've completed as I continue building that foundation.
 Everything included here reflects concepts I've personally learned through study, hands-on practice, home labs, or technical documentation.